Spatial Data Analysis Using Geographic Information Systems

-- Forest, Agriculture, and Environment;
+- Forest, Agriculture, and Environment

-- Water Availability, Quality, Accessibility, and Monitoring;
+- Water Availability, Quality, Accessibility, and Monitoring

-- Water Cycle and Climate;
+- Water Cycle and Climate

-- Integrated Water Resource Management.
+- Integrated Water Resource Management

 UIZ focuses on environmental research and development.
-We have passionate and qualified professionals in the following fields: Environment, Geoinformatics and Hydrogeological service.
+We have passionate and qualified professionals in the following fields: Environment, Geoinformatics and Hydrogeological services.
 Our experienced professionals and engineering team are dedicated to serving in the field of geoinformatics, remote sensing and GIS systems for the benefit of the industries and commercial applications.

 The most common analyses powered with GIS that our specialists use are:

 a) Analyses based on distance (Measuring Distance and Length, Buffering, Cluster Detection)

 b) Analyses based on location (Spatial Joins, The Point-in-Polygon Operation, Polygon Overlay, Raster Analysis)